Soviet9773Red/shelly-elpris-dk-no/README.md

-# DK / NO Nord Pool spot price control for Shelly devices
+# DK/NO Nord Pool spot price control for Shelly devices
-## **shelly-elprisDKNO** (v3.1.5)
+## **shelly-elpris-dk-no** (v3.1.5)

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-**shelly-elprisDKNO** is a Shelly script for controlling outputs based on Nord Pool spot prices
+**shelly-elpris-dk-no** is a Shelly script for controlling outputs based on Nord Pool spot prices
 in **Denmark (DK1-DK2)** and **Norway (NO1-NO5)**.

 The project is a regional adaptation of **shelly-elprisSE**, which itself is based on **shelly-porssisahko v3.1.1** by Jussi Isotalo.
-Version **3.1.5 DKNO** shares the same internal architecture and logic as the SE release, but uses Danish and Norwegian price APIs and regional settings.
+Version 3.1.5 shares the same internal architecture and logic as the [SE](https://github.com/Soviet9773Red/shelly-elprisSE) release, but uses Danish and Norwegian price APIs and regional settings.

 ---